CiscoTestAutomation/getting-started/source/quickstart/runtestcase.rst

  * You can write test scripts efficiently, using the reusable, plug and play test cases as building blocks.
  * It's easy to customize the standard test cases to meet your requirements.
  * The automated testing process is *data-driven* --- you don't have to re-write tests, just modify the datafiles.
- * You can choose from a few hundred |library| `open-source functions <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/apis>`_ to define your test case actions and steps.
+ * You can choose from a few hundred |library| `open-source API functions <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/apis>`_ to define your test case actions and steps.

 .. _trigers: